They were going to play games anyway.

 Curriculum-aligned, always

-Every question and topic is built around real exam board content — currently the Cambridge curriculum — created and checked by a working teacher who knows exactly what students need to walk into an exam room confident.
+Every question and topic is built around real exam board content — the GCSE curriculum, mapped to the board you choose — created and checked by a working teacher who knows exactly what students need to walk into an exam room confident.